helenduz/CLI-TCP-chatroom/README.md

 ## What's next
-1. Let the server program take two arguments: the maximum client, and the port number to host this service.
+- [ ] Let the server program take in two arguments: the maximum client, and the port number to host this service.
-2. Provide a list of online users when a new user logs in.
+- [ ] Provide a list of online users when a new user logs in.
-3. Private (client-to-client) messaging.
+- [ ] Private (client-to-client) messaging.
-4. Make the chat history available for download on both the client and server side.
+- [ ] Make the chat history available for download on both the client and server side.
-5. Implement a chatroom administrator on the server side.
+- [ ] Implement a chatroom administrator on the server side.